Perdiem Side Effects

 Generic Name: psyllium / senna

-Note: This page contains side effects data for the generic drug psyllium / senna.
-It is possible that some of the dosage forms included below may not apply to the brand name Perdiem.
+Note: This document contains side effect information about psyllium / senna.
+Some of the dosage forms listed on this page may not apply to the brand name Perdiem.

 Applies to psyllium / senna: oral capsule, oral granule for reconstitution